natalieparde/website/_includes/section__publications.md

 &nbsp;

 * Shahla Farzana* and Natalie Parde.
-Are Interaction Patterns Helpful for Task-Agnostic Dementia Detection?
-An Empirical Exploration.
-To appear in the *Proceedings of the 23rd Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL 2022)*.
+[Are Interaction Patterns Helpful for Task-Agnostic Dementia Detection?
+An Empirical Exploration.](http://www.natalieparde.com/files/sigdial2022_farzana_parde.pdf) To appear in the *Proceedings of the 23rd Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL 2022)*.
 Edinburgh, Scotland, September 7-9, 2022.
 * Mohammad Arvan,* Luís Pina, and Natalie Parde.
-Reproducibility of *Exploring Neural Text Simplification Models*: A Review.
-To appear in the *Proceedings of the 2022 ReproGen Shared Task on Reproducibility of Evaluations in NLG (ReproGen 2022)*.
+[Reproducibility of *Exploring Neural Text Simplification Models*: A Review.](https://mo-arvan.github.io/assets/pdf/papers/INGL_Arvan_2022.pdf) In the *Proceedings of the 2022 ReproGen Shared Task on Reproducibility of Evaluations in NLG (ReproGen 2022)*.
 Waterville, Maine, July 21, 2022.
 * Ankit Aich* and Natalie Parde.
 [Are You Really Okay?
 A Transfer Learning-based Approach for Identification of Underlying Mental Illnesses.](https://aclanthology.org/2022.clpsych-1.8.pdf) In the *Proceedings of the 2022 Workshop on Computational Linguistics and Clinical Psychology (CLPsych 2022)*.
 Seattle, Washington, July 15, 2022.
 * Charic Farinango Cuervo* and Natalie Parde.
 [UIC-NLP at SemEval-2022 Task 5: Exploring Contrastive Learning for Multimodal Detection of Misogynistic Memes.](https://aclanthology.org/2022.semeval-1.109.pdf) In the *Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval 2022)*.
 Seattle, Washington, July 14-15, 2022.
 * Megan Herrera,* Ankit Aich,* and Natalie Parde.
 [TweetTaglish: A Dataset for Investigating Tagalog-English Code-Switching.](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.225.pdf) In the *Proceedings of the 2022 Language Resources and Evaluation Conference (LREC 2022)*.
 Marseille, France, June 20-25, 2022.